simjanos-dev/LinguaCafe/README.md

 DB_PASSWORD="linguacafe"
 ```

-MacOs users with Apple silicon must also create a `.env` file, and add the following variable:
+MacOs users with Apple silicon must also create a `.env` file, and add the following line:
 ```
 PLATFORM="linux/amd64"
 ```